CloudBees CI JVM troubleshooting

 Troubleshooting a performance issue requires the collection of data.
 Generally, this requires gathering several Java thread dumps, which are a way of finding out what every JVM thread is doing at a particular point in time.
 This is especially useful if the Java application seems to hang under load, as an analysis of the thread dumps will indicate where threads are stuck.

-It is important that the data is collected while the performance issue is actively occurring on the JVM/Jenkins.
-If Jenkins is restarted before the data is collected, the active threads will be lost and it may be harder to pinpoint the issue.
+It is important that the data is collected while the performance issue is actively occurring on the JVM/CloudBees CI.
+If CloudBees CI is restarted before the data is collected, the active threads will be lost and it may be harder to pinpoint the issue.

 There are two recommended methods of collecting data: